arshitiitbombay/KOM-vs-Schoolbook-mult/README.md

 # KOM-vs-Schoolbook-mult
-Project code : KOm and Schoolbook Algorithm on VHDL
+Project code : KOM and Schoolbook Algorithm on VHDL